Lewis County profile

 Payroll employment

-• The largest increase over the year was in wholesale trade, which added 80 jobs.
+• The largest increase over the year was in government, which added 130 jobs.

 Nonfarm employment estimates, not seasonally adjusted, Lewis County